mia-platform/documentation/docs/development_suite/deploy/pipeline-based/configure-jenkins.md

 Above the various stages is explained what the steps do.
 Keep attention, there are some placeholders that should be replaced with the correct values.

 - `params.PROJECT_URL`: the URL of the project configuration repository, defined in the pipeline;
+- `params.TENANT_ID`: the tenant id of the project, set on pipeline creation;
+- `params.PROJECT_ID`: the project _id of the project, set on pipeline creation.

 Those credentials should be stored manually in Jenkins: